succabs/website/src/content/blog/365-days-of-learning-norwegian-on-duolingo.md

 ---
-title: "365 Days of Learning Norwegian on Duolingo"
+title: "What I Learned After 365 Days of Norwegian on Duolingo"
-description: "A full year of daily Norwegian on Duolingo: 365 days of streaks, struggles, and shouting numbers at my phone while it refused to understand me.
-This isn’t just about learning a language; it’s about chasing dreams of fjords, Röyksopp, and maybe even a new life in Norway.
-Come for the insights, stay for the chaos."
+description: "After a 365-day streak learning Norwegian (bokmål) on Duolingo, I share what worked, what didn’t, and whether the app can take you beyond the basics."
 pubDate: 2024-08-29
 heroImage: "../../assets/norway.jpg"
 author: "Arttu Nikkilä"
 tags: ["learning", "personal"]
-excerpt: "My one-year journey with Norwegian (Bokmål) in Duolingo."
+excerpt: "A full year of daily Norwegian on Duolingo: 365 days of streaks, struggles, and shouting numbers at my phone while it refused to understand me.
+This isn’t just about learning a language; it’s about chasing dreams of fjords, Röyksopp, and maybe even a new life in Norway.
+Come for the insights, stay for the chaos."
 ---

 ## **What's Happened?**